michaelchapman/docs/acceptable-use.md

 ### Use of data
 *	You may only use data made available through CLIMB-COVID to support the work of the COG-UK consortium.
 Where you are granted access to restricted datasets they may only be used for the approved purpose.<sup>3</sup>
-*	You may not download COG-UK data from CLIMB-COVID.
-Analysis must be conducted on CLIMB-COVID.<sup>4</sup> Exceptions are:
+*	You may not download metadata classified as as ‘consortium access’ or ‘restricted access’ from CLIMB-COVID.
+(See classification of data items).
+Analysis of consortium or restricted access data must be conducted on CLIMB-COVID.<sup>4</sup> For clarity:
-    *	You may download the results of your analysis, but must take appropriate care that there do not include COG-UK data and do not pose a risk of re-identifying an individual.
-If in doubt, please contact [COG-UK email].<sup>5</sup>
+    *	You may download the results of your analysis, but must take appropriate care that there do not include consortium or restricted access data items and do not pose a risk of re-identifying an individual.
+If in doubt, please contact [COGUK_DataAccess@medschl.cam.ac.uk](mailto:COGUK_DataAccess@medschl.cam.ac.uk).<sup>5</sup>
-    *	Sequences and a small number of variables (central sample ID, adm1 and date of sample collection / receipt) are placed in the public domain and may be analysed locally.<sup>6</sup>
+    *	Sequences and a small number of variables (`central sample ID`, `adm1` and `date of sample collection / receipt`) are placed in the public domain and may be analysed locally.<sup>6</sup>
 *	You must have completed data protection training within the past year and must provide evidence of this to COG-UK team (see details of appropriate training below).<sup>7</sup>
 *	You must keep the data confidential.
 You may not share or allow others to access COG-UK data.<sup>8</sup>
-*	You must not try to identify any individual in the COG-UK data or link this to other datasets that may lead to identification of an individual.<sup>9</sup>
+*	You must not try to identify any individual in the COG-UK data in CLIMB-COVID or link this to other datasets that may lead to identification of an individual.<sup>9</sup>
-*	You must notify [COG-UK email] of any unauthorised or accidental access, use or disclosure of COG-UK data as soon as reasonably practicable.<sup>10</sup>
+*	You must notify [COGUK_DataAccess@medschl.cam.ac.uk](mailto:COGUK_DataAccess@medschl.cam.ac.uk) of any unauthorised or accidental access, use or disclosure of COG-UK data as soon as reasonably practicable.<sup>10</sup>

 ### Publication of results
 *	You must comply with the COG-UK publication policy [Link], including the requirements for authorship, Steering Group review and funder acknowledgement.<sup>11</sup>